 FORT-AeYA

 Drs.
-Russell and Lebel (alongside other clinical psychologists, physicians, and seven patient partners), are currently developing the fear of recurrence therapy intervention for adolescent and early young adult survivors of childhood cancer (FORT-AeYA).
+Russell and Lebel are currently developing the fear of recurrence therapy intervention for adolescent and early young adult survivors of childhood cancer (FORT-AeYA).
+The study team includes two patient partners, physicians, and other clinical psychologists from across Canda.

-The team is currently working on adapting the original FORT program and materials.
-Next, they will test FORT-AeYA with a small group of 9 survivors (ages 13-25) to see if the program is easy to use and understand.
-After making final adjustments, they will run the program with two more groups of 9 survivors (ages 13-25) to help determine whether people want to participate and whether they find it helpful.
+In collaboration with an advisory board of 7 youth with lived experience, the team adapted the original FORT program and materials for survivors of childhood cancer, ages 13-25.
+Currently, they are recruiting 9 participants to test FORT-AeYA to see if the program is easy to use and understand.
+After making final adjustments, they will run the program with two more groups of 9 survivors (ages 13-25) to help determine whether people want to participate in this kind of group and whether they find it helpful.

 This project is one of the first to evaluate the feasibility and acceptability of a fear of recurrence intervention for survivors of childhood cancer.
 This will help bridge an important gap in bringing evidence-based care for fear of cancer recurrence to young survivors.

-This work is generously supported by funding from the Canadian Institutes of Health Research, the Leukemia & Lymphoma Society of Canada, and the pan-Canadian pediatric cancer network: ACCESS.
+This work is generously supported by funding from the Canadian Institutes of Health Research, the Leukemia & Lymphoma Society of Canada, ACCESS (Advancing Childhood Cancer Experience, Science & Survivorship), and the Andrew McDonough B+ Foundation.

 FAQs